enowars/enowars7-service-phreaking/README.md

 ### Secrets

 The service uses symmetric encryption (AES), thus each team playing this service need a unique key.
 The checker also needs to have the key for each team.
 The secrets are set in the `.env` file in the same folder as the docker-compose file for both the service and checker.
-The secrets are:

-- `PHREAKING_GRPC_PASS`
+- Service secrets:
-    - Password for the gRPC server
+    - `PHREAKING_GRPC_PASS`: Password for the gRPC server
+    - `PHREAKING_SIM_KEY`: Key used for AES, must be of length 32.
-- `PHREAKING_SIM_KEY`
+- Checker secrets:
+    - `PHREAKING_<N>_GRPC_PASS`: Password for the gRPC server.
+N is team number
-    - Key used for AES, must be of length 32.
+    - `PHREAKING_<N>_SIM_KEY`: Key used for AES, must be of length 32.
+N is team number
+    - `REDIS_PASS`: Password for checker db.

 Script for generating secrets for each team can be found in this [PR](https://github.com/enowars/bambictf/pull/55/files).